 Just like a photo can’t fully capture what it feels like to stand on the edge of a fjord, neither can ‘wanderlust’ fully express how we feel when we crave our next adventure.
 These travel words are literary gems which have been gathered from languages around the world.
 From Japanese to Swedish, Latin to Greek, travel brochures of the future will be peppered with travel words like of resfeber, livsnjutare, and coddiwomple.

 Without further ado, here are 28 travel words you should slip into your vocabulary.
+When you’re done, I’d love to hear which ones are your favourites in the comment section below.

 It’s that moment just after you buy your plane tickets and excitement and fear floods in all at once, creating a mixture of emotions that make you feel anxious or physically ill.